Alex Smith leaves Washington’s game with right leg issue

-Quarterback Alex Smith left Washington’s game against San Francisco with an unknown issue with his right leg and was questionable to return.
+Quarterback Alex Smith left Washington’s game against San Francisco on Sunday with an unknown issue with his right leg and was questionable to return.

 That’s the leg Smith broke in two places in November 2018, sidelining him for nearly two calendar years and requiring 17 surgeries to repair.